UNITED STATES JU-JITSU FEDERATION (USJJF) ®

 .
 Nadeem Ansari, State Director for Virginia, USA

 .
-Jimmy Rivera, State Director for Puerto Rico, USA
+Brett Mayfield, State Director for Vermont, USA

 .
 Kurt Speerbrecher, State Director for Washington, USA